MTG/acousticbrainz-genre-dataset/README.md

 - 13-15 September MediaEval 2017 Workshop in Dublin

 ## Task description
 This task invites participants to **predict genre and subgenre of unknown music recordings (songs) given automatically computed features of those recordings**.
 We provide a training set of such audio features taken from the [AcousticBrainz](http://acousticbrainz.org/) database together with **four different ground truths of genre and subgenre labels**.
 These genre datasets were created using as a source four different music metadata websites.
-Their genre taxonomies vary in namespaces, specificity and breadth.
+Their genre taxonomies vary in class spaces, specificity and breadth.
 Each source has its own definition for its genre labels meaning that these labels may be different between sources.
 Participants must train model(s) using this data and then generate predictions of genre and subgenre labels for a test set.

-Participants will be given four development datasets (features + genre ground truths).
-All proposed models will be evaluated on four testing datasets.
-The goal is to create a system that uses provided music features as an input and predicts genre and subgenre labels, following genre taxonomy of each testing dataset, as an output.
+We provide a dataset (development and test sets) for every genre ground truth.
+In total, participants will be given four development datasets and all proposed models will be evaluated on four test datasets. **The goal is to create a system that uses provided music features as an input and predicts genre and subgenre labels, following genre taxonomy of each ground truth.**

 The task includes two subtasks:

-- Subtask 1: consider each genre ground truth individually to generate predictions for the four testing datasets.
+- **Subtask 1: consider each genre ground truth individually** to generate predictions for the four test datasets.
 This subtask will serve as a baseline for Subtask 2.
-- Subtask 2: combine genre ground truths together to generate predictions for the four testing datasets.
+- **Subtask 2: combine genre ground truths together** to generate predictions for the four test datasets.

 Participants are expected to create models and submit their predictions for both subtasks.
 In the case they only want to work on Subtask 1, the same predictions will be used for evaluation in the Subtask 2.